8 Qualities Which Will Get You Through Tough Times In Your PhD

 Doing an economics PhD can be full of challenges and difficulties.
 Here we look at some of the personal qualities that will help you continue making progress when you encounter a problem.

 1. Creative Thinking

-As a PhD student, you are an expert in some areas but inexperienced in others.
-In order to deal with challenges, you need to adapt and learn new skills as necessary.
-Don't tell yourself that you're “not good with numbers” or “not a good writer” - instead you'll benefit from accepting that you'll need to pick up lots of new things.
+As a PhD candidate, you are an expert in some areas but inexperienced in others.
+In order to deal with challenges, you'll need to adapt and learn new skills.
+An attitude of lifelong learning is a good quality for PhD students.

 4. Ability to accept criticism